 Mechanical mixers are found mainly on fixed-cover digesters.
 Normally, one, two or three of these units are supported on the roof of the tank.
 Explosion proof motors drive the mixers.
-They can be traditional propeller styles or more advanced reciprocating mixers.
+They can be traditional propeller styles or more advanced reciprocating in line mixers.

-A key advantage to reciprocating type mechanical mixers is the reduction in the size of the drive motor and hence reduction in the amount of energy required to mix the sludge.
+A key advantage to reciprocating type in line mechanical mixers is the reduction in the size of the drive motor and hence reduction in the amount of energy required to mix the sludge.
 Typically propeller style mixers in a large digester tank may require 60 horsepower motors or greater.
 Reciprocating mixers provide proper mixing with 10 to 15 horsepower motors.